-Joseph handled this sensitive situation in a compassionate way by divorcing her privately instead of humiliating her publicly.
+Joseph handled this sensitive situation in a compassionate way by preparing to divorce Mary privately instead of humiliating her publicly.
 Being “righteous” means doing the right thing in the right way.
 This is the kind of father God chose to raise His only Son.
-It is also the kind of father God chose to raise yours.
+It’s also the kind of father God chose to raise yours.

 Good fathers and husbands don’t intimidate and humiliate those God called them to love and lead.
 Joseph knew how to treat people, and quite frankly, so should we as pastors.
-Deuteronomy 22:21 gave Joseph the legal right to have her stoned, though that was rare in the first century.
-We don’t stone people these days, we sue them or bully them on social media.
+Deuteronomy 22:21 gave Joseph the legal right to have Mary stoned, though that was rare in the first century.
+We don’t stone people these days; we sue them or bully them on social media.

-I can tell a whole lot about a pastor by how they treat their spouse, kids, parents, employees, servers, or flight attendants.
+I can tell a whole lot about a pastor by how he treats his wife, kids, parents, employees, servers, or flight attendants.

 Some fear is healthy and normal.
 Fear of death makes us drive slower…theoretically.
 Fear of punishment prods us tell the truth to our spouses, friends, church members, and CPA.

-Fear of being stoned for your fiance’s indiscretion is a good reason to keep from marrying her.
-His options were not obvious.
-There was no easy way out of this jam because if Joseph could not prove that Mary was unfaithful to him, the divorce idea could backfire.
+Fear of being stoned for your fiancee’s indiscretion is a good reason to keep from marrying her.
+His options weren’t obvious.
+There was no easy way out of this jam because if Joseph couldn’t prove that Mary was unfaithful to him, the divorce idea could backfire.

 Then the elders of that city will take the man and punish him.
 They will also fine him a hundred silver shekels and give them to the young woman’s father, because that man gave an Israelite virgin a bad name.
 She will remain his wife; he cannot divorce her as long as he lives.
 (Deuteronomy 22:18-19)

 I don’t think I can overstate what a huge step of faith this was for Joseph to believe Mary or the angel of God in his dream.
-I have had dreams that seem so real that it took me awhile to get my bearings when I woke up.
+I’ve had dreams that seem so real that it took me a while to get my bearings when I woke up.

-How could he verify whether this baby was a result of Mary’s indiscretion or God’s intervention?
+How could Joseph verify whether this baby was a result of Mary’s indiscretion or God’s intervention?
 Joseph displayed great courage by trusting his heavenly Father instead of his own feelings.